SFDO-Tooling/CumulusCI/docs/cookbook.rst

 Custom Task Options
 -------------------

 Task options are defined by declaring a nested `Options` class.
-This class must sublass `cumulusci.utils.option_parsing.CCIOptions`.
+This class must sublass `cumulusci.utils.options.CCIOptions`.
 These options are validated via the use of `Pydantic models <https://pydantic-docs.helpmanual.io/usage/models/>`_ which are generated dynamically for each `Options` class.
-Each option can define its own type via either a `standard library type <https://pydantic-docs.helpmanual.io/usage/types/>`_ or by utilizing a custom type from `cumulusci.utils.option_parsing`.
+Each option can define its own type via either a `standard library type <https://pydantic-docs.helpmanual.io/usage/types/>`_ or by utilizing a custom type from `cumulusci.utils.options`.
 Current custom types include (but are not limited to): `PathOption`, `MappingOption`, and `ListOfStringsOption`.
 Additionally the `Field() <https://pydantic-docs.helpmanual.io/usage/schema/#field-customisation`_ function is useful for further customizing options.
-This can be imported from `cumulusci.utils.option_parsing` and used when defining individual options.
+This can be imported from `cumulusci.utils.options` and used when defining individual options.
 Below is an example task that takes two options: (1) A defaulted string (myString), and (2) A required file path ::

-    from cumulusci.util.option_parsing import PathOption, Field
+    from cumulusci.util.options import PathOption, Field
     class CustomTask(BaseTask):
         class Options(CCIOptions):
             myString: str = Field('Hello', description='A string to be used by the task')